JureSeselj/kiteboarding-club/README.md

     \
     &nbsp;

-+ To speed up user interation, there is a *'Find Out'* and *'Join Us'* buttons that directly links to the contact form.
++ To speed up user interation, there is a *'Join Us'* button that directly links to the sign up form.
 This buttons has a hover effect on it, in the form of an animation to allow the user to know that it is something to be pressed.
     \
     &nbsp;

-    ![Find Out Button]
     ![Join Us Button]

 \